mmistakes/minimal-mistakes/_drafts/2017-11-11-clojure-is-the-devil.md

 the design when required is that much harder and slower.

-This is also a reason why, although I like property based testing to thoroughly 'validate' the invariants in the function I think it completely fails in documenting the design.
+This is also a reason why, although I like property based testing to thoroughly 'validate' the invariants in the function I think it fails in documenting the design.
 I personally find example based tests that show the expected output for a given input much more informative.

 # Lack of Clojure... #